esamattis/underscore.string/README.markdown

 **camelize** _.camelize(string)

 Converts underscored or dasherized string to a camelized one.
-Begins with a lower case letter unless it starts with an underscore or string
+Begins with a lower case letter unless it starts with an underscore, dash or an upper case letter.

 ```javascript
 _('moz-transform').camelize()